-A. Advanced Placement [F.S.
-1002-27(6)]
+- A. Advanced Placement [F.S.
+1002-27(6)] - a.
 Advanced Placement (AP) is the enrollment of an eligible secondary student in an Advanced Placement course as described by the College Board.
 State of Florida community colleges or universities may award credit for an AP course to students who score a minimum of 3 on a 5 point scale on the corresponding AP exam.
-Colleges and universities accept an award AP credit based on the policies of the post-secondary school; graduates are responsible for confirming policies with their selected post-secondary school(s).
+Colleges and universities accept and award college credit based on the policies of the post-secondary school; graduates are responsible for confirming policies with their selected post-secondary school(s).

 Students enrolled in AP courses shall be exempt from the payment of any fees (F.S.
 1007.27).
 Students enrolled in AP courses are required to take the AP exam.
-If a student chooses to take an AP exam without taking the course, he or she is responsible for the fee.
+Any home school, virtual school or any student who chooses to take an AP exam without taking the course is responsible for the fee (\$100.00).